Cygnus X-3 as a PeVatron and the LHAASO 2025 data

-{\em Numerical results} In Fig.~\ref{fig:rates}, we show the resulting energy loss and gain rates for a proton.
+{\em Numerical results} In Fig.~\ref{fig:rates}, we show the resulting energy loss and gain rates for protons.
 For the energy-loss rate $\tau^{-1}=1/E (\d E/\d t)$ due to photo-hadronic interactions, we include in Eq.~(\ref{rate1}) the inelasticity $y$ of the corresponding reaction.
 They are shown for three choices of the scattering angle, $\mu=\cos\theta$, and exhibit the expected increase of the effective threshold energy with decreasing values of $\mu$.
-For the energy gain rate $R_{\rm DSA}= \xi v_{\rm sh}^2/D$ due to diffusive shock acceleration~\cite{Lagage:1983zz}, we show the rate both for (isotropic) Bohm and Kraichnan diffusion, where the diffusion coefficient $D$ of a particle with Larmor radius $R_{\rm L}$ is given by~\cite{Giacinti:2017dgt} \be D = \frac{cL_0}{3} \left[ (R_{\rm L}/L_0)^{2-\gamma} + (R_{\rm L}/L_0)^2 \right] \ee with $\gamma=1$ for Bohm and $\gamma=3/2$ for Kraichnan turbulence, respectively.
-Note that the transition energy between small- and large angle scattering at $R_{\rm L}\simeq L_0$ corresponds to the Hillas energy, if the typical length scale $L_0$ of the turbulent field fluctuations is comparable to the source size, $L_0=R_s$.
+For the energy gain rate $R_{\rm DSA}= \xi v_{\rm sh}^2/D$ due to diffusive shock acceleration~\citep{Lagage:1983zz}, we show the rate both for (isotropic) Bohm and Kraichnan diffusion, where the diffusion coefficient $D$ of a particle with Larmor radius $R_{\rm L}$ is given by~\citep{Giacinti:2017dgt} \be D = \frac{cL_0}{3} \left[ (R_{\rm L}/L_0)^{2-\gamma} + (R_{\rm L}/L_0)^2 \right] \ee with $\gamma=1$ for Bohm and $\gamma=3/2$ for Kraichnan turbulence, respectively.
+Note that the transition energy between small- and large angle scattering at $R_{\rm L}\simeq L_0$ corresponds to the Hillas energy, if the typical length scale $L_0$ of the turbulent field fluctuations is comparable to the extension $D$ of the acceleration region, which we choose as $L_0=D=7\times 10^{11}$\,cm.
 In this case, the maximal energy achievable with Kraichnan diffusion is similar to the one in Bohm diffusion.
 For simplicity, we use therefore in the following only Bohm diffusion.
 In all cases, energies beyond 10\,PeV are reachable.

-In Fig.~\ref{fig:spec}, we compare the measurements of LHAASO in the flaring state to the CR and photon spectra obtained using the Monte Carlo framework of Ref.~\cite{Kachelriess:2025hkj} averaged over one orbital period.
-Note that we neglect the effect of photon aborption during the propagation in the Milky Way and show the de-absorbed LHAASO data.
-In addition to the total photon spectrum, we show also the separate contributions produced in interactions on the gas from the stellar wind and on UV photons: While the former specta follows the CR slope, the latter is rising $\propto 1/E$ until $\simeq $\,PeV energies.
-This rise, typical for photon fluxes below the threshold energy if there is no beaming, is too slow to reproduce well the measurements.